 Other A/C options for your garage

-We didn’t cover portable A/C units in this story.
+We didn’t cover portable ac units for a garage in this story.
 They’re an option but not a very good one.
 Portable units use cold air from the room to cool the condensing coil and then exhaust that air to the outdoors.
 The negative pressure this creates inside the garage draws in an equal amount of hot humid ‘make-up’ air from outside.
 The portable unit then has to cool that makeup air and the cycle repeats over and over, wasting 30 to 50 percent of the rated capacity of the unit.
 Overall, portable units don’t come close to the efficiency of a window unit or a TTW unit.

 If you want the very best cooling option and are willing to dig deep (expect to pay about $4,000), contact an HVAC company and get quotes on a split system.
 Those are heavy-duty units that can quickly cool your garage and maintain the temperature even under the hottest conditions.